 Key Stage 4 (Years 10 and 11)

 In year 10, the students build on the content and skills and begin preparation for GCSE's.
 At Skegness Academy, all students start following the AQA Combined Science: Trilogy specification or the AQA Separate Sciences.
 This will allow every student to gain two GCSE's in Science by completing elements of Biology, Chemistry and Physics; or One GCSE in each of the sciences respectively.
 The Trilogy course is comprised of six examinations, each with an equal weighting of 16.7%.
-Each separate science GCSE is comprised of three examinations with an equal weighting of 33.3%.
+Each separate science GCSE is comprised of two examinations with an equal weighting of 50%.

 In year 11, the students are completing either the three separate sciences (GCSE Biology, GCSE Chemistry and GCSE Physics) or the Combined Science: Trilogy award following the AQA syllabus.
 Students complete the content and skills up to February half term and then focus on reviewing the material in preparation for their exams which commence in May.